 - Contact a local disability organization for help.
 See if they can find a mentor who has a job that interests you.

 - Learn whether supported employment is right for you.
 Supported employment programs help a person with a traumatic brain injury, a mental health disorder, a learning disability, or another severe disability find a job and learn how to do it.
 You would work at a regular job in your community with ongoing support from a local disability agency.
-A Student's Guide to Jobs (PDF - 510KB) describes the work experiences of people with significant disabilities, such as autism.

 If you would like to go on to college or vocational training top

 - Find out which schools offer programs that interest you.
 You can look online or ask them to send you information.